AlejandroEsquivel/Node-Pastebin-Scraper/README.md

 ## Build

-Build the files, the output will be in the folder 'dist' for those
+Build the files, the output will be in the folder `dist`.
+You can import `dist/index.js` for non ES6 class compatible enviroments.

 ```npm run build```